 The Sopact team helped Food for the Poor develop an impact strategy.
 This included developing a Theory of Change to help connect the dots between the components of their programs and the impact goals.
 As a result, food for the Poor aligned its objectives to the UN’s SDGs, making cross-country comparison possible through a global language.

 Data management is more streamlined and efficient, saving the monitoring and evaluation team many hours.
 Stakeholder data is automatically collected, translated, aggregated, and stored in a single platform, Impact Cloud®.
 With this aggregate data analyzed in real-time dashboards, the organization has deeper insight into its programs and performance.
-In addition, through continuous learning, they have the opportunity to scale their impact by community or country.
+In addition, through continuous learning, they can scale their impact by community or country.

 Read More: How to communicate the nonprofit impact